 - Programs that include the Verified Course Sequence (VCS) as part of the curriculum offer the assurance of meeting these requirements.
-All master’s or doctoral degree programs that hold accreditation from the Association for Behavior Analysis International (ABAI) include a BCBA® pre-approved course sequence as part of the curriculum.
+All master’s or doctoral degree programs that hold accreditation from the Association for Behavior Analysis International (ABAI) include a BCBA® pre-verified course sequence as part of the curriculum.

 Some schools also offer post-graduate VCS courses separate from graduate program curriculum specifically designed to meet the ABA course requirements necessary to qualify to take the BCBA® Exam.

 - If your graduate program does not include a BACB pre-verified course sequence, confirm that it includes the proper course content allocation.
-Programs without a pre-approved course sequence would be evaluated by BACB when applying to sit for the BCBA® Exam to verify curriculum requirements were met.
+Programs without a pre-verified course sequence would be evaluated by BACB when applying to sit for the BCBA® Exam to verify curriculum requirements were met.

 Enrolling in a master’s program in behavior analysis means you’ll need to meet degree and course prerequisite requirements.
 Some master’s ABA programs admit students who have a bachelor’s degree in any field.
 Programs with more stringent admission standards may prefer or require you to have an undergraduate degree in fields like: